 Display and Touch

-The Huawei P9 ships with a 5.2-inch LCD Full HD display, giving it a resolution of 1920 x 1080 and a pixel density of roughly 424 pixels per inch.
-While a resolution of 1080p isn’t anything to scoff at, we would have expected something a little better from Huawei, especially given the excellent AMOLED Quad HD display that they shipped with the Nexus 6P last Fall.
-Pixels aren’t the only part of whether or not a display is any good of course, and for a lot of people, they won’t even notice the difference between this and a Quad HD display.
-Color and clarity is what counts, and while the P9 certainly has the color, it’s not all that clear in a lot of cases.
-Focusing on color for a moment, the P9’s display is fairly “okay”, and by that I mean that colors are realistic and they look as they should when watching videos or surfing the web, but they’re far from exciting, which will be a disappointment for some.
+The HUAWEI P9 ships with a 5.2-inch LCD Full HD display, giving it a resolution of 1920 x 1080 and a pixel density of roughly 424 pixels per inch.
+While a resolution of 1080p isn’t anything to scoff at, we would have expected something a little better from HUAWEI, especially given the excellent AMOLED Quad HD display that they shipped with the Nexus 6P last Fall.
+Pixels aren’t the only part of whether or not a display is any good of course, and for a lot of people, they won’t even notice the difference between this and a Quad HD display. colour and clarity is what counts, and while the HUAWEI P9 certainly has the colour, it’s not all that clear in a lot of cases.
+Focusing on colour for a moment, the HUAWEI P9’s display is fairly “okay”, and by that I mean that colours are realistic and they look as they should when watching videos or surfing the web, but they’re far from exciting, which will be a disappointment for some.

 All-in-all, the display here is pretty good, but it lacks any real excitement and the glare from the screen is just too much in strong or even moderate sunshine at times.
 As for touch response, there are no complaints here, everything is nice and fluid and the display will track your fingers and taps without any sort of issue and a lot of the time I was very impressed with how responsive the display was.
 Typing is a pleasure here, and as the refresh rate is nice and fluid so is browsing the web and playing games.
 I had no issues with any ghosting and everything is really smooth and speedy in terms of scrolling and refresh rates.

 Hardware and Design